BIOinformatiCAT/j/content/authors/admin/_index.md

 highlight_name: false
 ---

 Lala is a master student in Bioinformatics at Institute of Biological Sciences.
-His research interests include Machine Learning for biological issues and development of software.
+His research interests include Machine Learning for biological topics and development of software.
+Currently, he works with Bacterial Genomics and bioinformatic tools.

 His background is related to Hidrobiology (aquatic organisms) and Fisheries, marine biodiversity, ecology with experience in molecular biology techniques and computer programming.